-Composition lessons cover all styles from jazz to song writing and classical orchestrations.
+Composition lessons (throughout the day) cover all styles from jazz to song writing and classical orchestrations.
 This option is a perfect compliment to the composition component for GCSE and A level Music, as well as being an excellent option for keen composers aged 11+.
 It is an advantage to play the piano but not essential.
-Composition classes are tailored to reflect the individual’s area of interest and current pupils include GCSE students and pupils keen to hone their song writing and improvisation skills.
-Lessons are taught one-to-one and are charged at the same rate as individual music lessons.
+Composition classes are tailored to reflect the individual’s area of interest Lessons are taught one-to-one and are charged at the same rate as individual music lessons.

 What am I committing to if I sign up for Composition lessons?
 Like music lessons, these lessons are a continuing course until we receive a term’s written notice.
 This means writing to us by the first day of term stating you wish to stop lessons at the end of the term.

-Music Theory is invaluable for all musicians as it broadens musical awareness and supports instrumental work.
+Music Theory 12pm-12.45pm is invaluable for all musicians as it broadens musical awareness and supports instrumental work.
 For pupils intending to take ABRSM practical exams at Grade 6+ level it is also essential to have a pass in Grade 5 theory.
-We suggest starting our group theory classes when you are approximately Grade 4 practical level.
-An external examination is sat at JASSPA in June for all pupils who have reached the required standard and this is decided upon after a mock exam in the spring term and class assessment.
+We suggest starting our group theory classes when you are approximately Grade 3 practical level.
+An online exam is taken at the end of the school year for all pupils who have reached the required standard and this is decided upon after a mock exam and class assessment.

 What level class should my child start with?
 As a guide, pupils should apply for a class 1-2 grades lower than their current practical level.
 We also offer one-to-one theory classes.
 If considering Theory but not sure which class to sign up for, do contact us for advice.

-What am I committing too if I sign up for a Theory class?
-Theory is a yearlong course from September-June and asks all members to attend regularly and complete a small amount of homework each week.
-Theory taken as a one-to-one class is usually booked on a termly basis with an agreed end date for taking the exam.
+What am I committing to if I sign up for a Theory class?
+Theory classes are a yearlong course from September-June and ask all members to attend regularly and complete homework each week.
+Theory as a one-to-one lesson is usually booked on a termly basis with an agreed end date for taking the exam.

-Choir is a great option for 6-11year olds.
+Children's Choirs 10.05am - 10.50am are a great option for 6-13 year olds.
 Develop a good musical ear, have fun with your voice and tackle a technically and musically challenging repertoire.
-Conducted by JASSPA’s Director Beverly Sizer this class covers a variety of musical styles from classical through to show numbers.
-Junior Choir performs twice during the year – no audition or entry level required.
+Junior Choirs are conducted by JASSPA’s Director Beverly Sizer and one of our singing teachers.
+They cover a variety of musical styles from classical through to show numbers.
+Junior Choirs performs twice during the year – no audition or entry level required.

-What am I committing to if I sign up for Choir?
-Choir is a yearlong course from September-June and asks all members to attend regularly and take part in performances.
-We also accept applications to join the choir during the school year prior to concert repertoire being set – please contact us and we will be to update you here.
+What am I committing to if I sign up for a Junior Ensemble?
+These are yearlong courses from September-July.
+All members should to attend regularly and take part in performances.
+We accept applications to join during the school year prior to concert repertoire being set – please contact us and we will be to update you here.

 Music exams - We are an exam centre for ABRSM, LCM and Trinity exam boards.
 Pupils can be put forward for a music exam by their teacher but there is no compulsion to take an exam if studying with us.
 Many pupils play purely for pleasure and others dip in and out of the exam system as and when it suits them.
 The choice is very much an individual one but all pupils wishing to take exams must have good attendance and show excellent practice routines.

 For pupils who take exams at JASSPA, their teacher will give them an application form when they are ready to enter.
-This includes all the necessary exam information from fees to dates (Hyper link to MUSIC EXAMS on CAL ENDAR MENU) and rehearsal arrangements.
+This includes all the necessary exam information from fees to dates and rehearsal arrangements.
 In addition, for non-pianists we provide an experienced accompanist and include generous rehearsal times.

 Aural: Trinity and ABRSM exams have an aural section.
 In order to help prepare for this we run additional aural classes in the run up to exams.
 Full details of aural classes are listed on exam application forms and all students are encouraged to sign up for them.